quickwit-oss/quickwit/docs/guides/e2e-serverless-aws-lambda.md

 ---
 title: E2E Serverless with Lambdas
-description: Index and search using AWS Lambda for an end-to-end usecase
+description: Index and search using AWS Lambda for an end-to-end use case
 tags: [aws, integration]
 icon_url: /img/tutorials/aws-logo.png
 sidebar_position: 5